-World famous restaurant (dt Silver Tower) in Paris on the left bank of the Seine near the cathedral Notre-Dame de Paris.
-Supposedly it was founded in 1582 by a cook named Rourteau.
-The top-floor dining room overlooks Paris and the Seine.
-Famous early regulars included the three French kings Henry III.
-(1551-1589), Henry IV (1553-1610) and Louis XIV.
-(1638-1715), as well as cardinal Richelieu (1585-1642) and the noble writer Marie de Rabutin-Chantal, Marquise de Sévigné (1626-1696).
+World-famous restaurant (German Silver Tower) in Paris on the left bank of the Seine near the Notre-Dame de Paris.
+It is said that it was founded in 1582 by a chef named Rourteau.
+From the dining room on the top floor you can enjoy a view of Paris and the Seine.
+Famous early regular guests included the three French kings Henry III.
+(1551-1589), Henry IV (1553-1610) and Louis XIV (1638-1715), as well as cardinal Richelieu (1585-1642) and the noble writer Marie de Rabutin-Chantal, Marquise de Sévigné (1626-1696).
 The restaurant is famous for its duck dishes.
 The recipe for the “Canard Tour d'Argent” was conceived in 1890 by the then owner of the restaurant, Frédéric Delair.
-From the breeding of the ducks, their slaughter over the preparation to the serving of every detail of the court great care is given.
-Thus, the duck is strangled and thus not bled and is therefore particularly juicy.
-The sauce is prepared with the help of a duck press at the table of duck carcass and liver.
+Great care is taken in every detail of the dish, from raising the ducks, slaughtering them, preparing them and serving them.
+This way the duck is strangled and therefore not bled and is therefore particularly juicy.
+The sauce is prepared from a duck carcass (bone structure) and liver using a duck press at the table.

-Today the wine cellar contains about 450,000 bottles, which are divided into 15,000 references.
-In the years 1933 to 1952 and from 1953 to 1996 La Tour d'Argent had three stars in the restaurant guide Michelin Guide, since 2006, it has only one.
+The wine cellar now comprises around 450,000 bottles, which are divided into 15,000 references.
+From 1933 to 1952 and from 1953 to 1996, La Tour d'Argent had three stars in the Guide Michelin restaurant guide, but since 2006 it has had only one.
 The right picture shows the extensive wine list,